fhightower/fhightower.github.io/content/posts/pubsub-notes.md

 This post is part of a series of posts with notes as I'm studying for [Google's Professional Data Engineer Certification](https://cloud.google.com/certification/data-engineer).

-This particular post deals with Pub/Sub.
+This particular post covers Pub/Sub in a nutshell.

 ## Disclaimer